k1moradi/SynapseModelingUtility/README.md

 ## How to use
 Synaptic traces should be digitized in a specific way.
 Each synaptic event in a trace should have strictly three points: (1) initiation, (2) peak, and (3) decay points.
 Digitized traces should be saved as CSV files and put in the csvs folder you made earlier.
-The first column of CSV file should be time in milliseconds and the second column synaptic potential in millivolts or synaptic current in picoamperes.
+The first column of CSV files should be time in milliseconds and the second column synaptic potential in millivolts or synaptic current in picoamperes.
 We encourage using free, open source, and multiplatform [Engauge digitizer](https://github.com/markummitchell/engauge-digitizer/releases) for digitization purpose.

 An example of a digitized trace in Engauge Digitizer:
 ![image](https://user-images.githubusercontent.com/18602635/59129236-3ca3ff80-893a-11e9-858d-bb6e74625ea6.png)